-1. There are no directors who serve concurrently as employees.

-2. In accordance with accounting standards, share compensation (stock options) is the amount recorded as expenses in the fiscal year ended March 31, 2021.
-Consequently, stock options are not remuneration paid in cash and are not remuneration in which cash payment is guaranteed.

-Directors who are Audit and Supervisory Committee members receive base compensation only, at a fixed amount.
+- 1. There are no directors who serve concurrently as employees. - 2.
+In accordance with accounting standards, share compensation (stock options) is the amount recorded as expenses in the fiscal year ended March 31, 2021.
+Consequently, stock options are not remuneration paid in cash and are not remuneration in which cash payment is guaranteed. - 3.
+Directors who are Audit and Supervisory Committee members receive base compensation only, at a fixed amount. - 4.
 The total amount of share-based remuneration for Directors (excluding directors who are Audit and Supervisory Committee members and outside directors) consists of 22,000,000 yen as a long-term incentive.

-Name of Item Indicator of Classification Targets (FY2020) Results (FY2020) Company- Performance-Linked Remuneration Consolidated ordinary profit ¥23.5 billion ¥23.2 billion Remuneration Based on Evaluation of Achievement of Annual Individual Performance Targets Annual Targets For each individual For each individual Remuneration Based on Evaluation of Achievement ofMedium-to-Long-TermMedium-to-Long-Term Individual Performance TargetsTargets For each individual For each individual
+Name of Item Indicator of Classification Targets (FY2020) Results (FY2020) Company- Performance-Linked Remuneration Consolidated ordinary profit ¥23.5 billion ¥23.2 billion Remuneration Based on Evaluation of Achievement of Annual Individual Performance Targets Annual Targets For each individual For each individual Remuneration Based on Evaluation of Achievement of Medium-to-Long-Term Individual Performance Targets Medium-to-Long-Term Targets For each individual For each individual

-Global environmental issues: In April 2020, the UBE Group established a unified approach that addresses four individual issues (global warming, marine plastics, biodiversity conservation, and water resource conservation) as global environmental issues.
+^{}Global environmental issues: In April 2020, the UBE Group established a unified approach that addresses four individual issues (global warming, marine plastics, biodiversity conservation, and water resource conservation) as global environmental issues.

-Committee, etc. Number of Meetings Details of Discussion Remuneration Committee Two • Evaluation of performance of officers in fiscal 2020 and deliberation and determination of amount of individual remuneration to be paid in fiscal 2021 Deliberation on allotment of share compensation-based stock options in fiscal 2021 Board of Directors Three • Evaluation of performance of officers in fiscal 2020 and deliberation and determination of amount of individual remuneration to be paid in fiscal 2021 • Deliberation and determination of the amount of remuneration, etc., for each director related to share acquisition rights • Solicitation of subscribers for share acquisition rights for each director, and deliberation and determination of allotment
+Committee, etc. Number of Meetings Details of Discussion Remuneration Two Evaluation of performance of officers in fiscal 2020 and deliberation and determination of amount of individual remuneration to be paid in fiscal 2021 Committee Deliberation on allotment of share compensation-based stock options in fiscal 2021 Evaluation of performance of officers in fiscal 2020 and deliberation and determination of amount of individual remuneration to be paid in fiscal 2021 Board of Directors Three Deliberation and determination of the amount of remuneration, etc., for each director related to share acquisition rights Solicitation of subscribers for share acquisition rights for each director, and deliberation and determination of allotment